 The minimum ages defined by law (13 and 16) were originally intended to protect children and young people.
 The laws were supposed to lead to platforms taking better care of their underage users, for example by protecting their privacy and not exploiting their trust.
 Unfortunately, the laws have not had the desired effect.
 Providers responded to the laws by excluding minors from using their services in the terms and conditions or by making parents responsible by referring to consent.

 The minimum age in digital services is not an educational assessment.
 It results from legal requirements, especially in the area of data protection.
 Therefore, the minimum age specified in the general terms and conditions is usually not a meaningful orientation for guardians.
 If a service specifies 13 as the minimum age, this does not mean that the service has been tested and recommended for children over 13.
 Conversely, services with a minimum age of 16 are not per se unsuitable for younger people in terms of content.
 Parents should therefore inform themselves about the content and the possible risks of using the service before deciding for or against it.

 Unfortunately, there is no simple and universal answer to this question.
 Rather, it depends on the child's stage of development and sense of responsibility.
 It plays a significant role whether parents set the services safely together and discuss risks with their children and establish rules of conduct.
 It is also an important factor whether children use their devices unsupervised or under the supervision of their legal guardians.

-Our checklist "Is my child ready for their own smartphone?" helps parents assess whether their child has already developed the necessary skills for safe smartphone use.
+Our checklist "Is my child fit to have their own smartphone?" helps parents assess whether their child has already been able to develop the necessary skills for safe smartphone use.

 If you allow children to use online platforms, keep the following points in mind: